open-telemetry/oteps/text/0066-separate-context-propagation.md

 [W3C Trace Context specification](https://www.w3.org/TR/trace-context/).

-**Baggage -** Transaction-level application data, meant to be shared with downstream components.
+**Baggage -** Transaction-level application data, meant to be shared with all services.
 This data is readable, and must be propagated in-band.
-Because of this, Baggage should be used sparingly, to avoid ballooning the size of all downstream requests.
+Because of this, Baggage should be used sparingly, to avoid ballooning the size of every request.

 Note that OpenTelemetry APIs calls should *always* be given access to the entire context object, and never just a subset of the context, such as the value in a